Author: eilemann@gmail.com

 Open Issues

-Document Session::attachObject for unmanaged
+Document Session::attachObject

 objects.
 Document object version obsoletion.